 The objective behind the program is to identify and support young scientist research excellence in Brazil and to contribute to building a conducive environment to scientific research.
 The projects – in the areas of natural sciences, computer science and mathematics – must tackle essential issues, be creative, audacious and innovative.
 Applications geared solely towards answering utility questions only related to applied sciences without any impact on the production of knowledge are not part of the scope of the program.

 Every year we select as many as 24 young scientists by launching public calls.
 Successful applicants receive up to R$ 100 thousand for a period of one year with a large degree of flexibility in the use of the resources.
 After one year, all projects are reassessed and up to three projects subsequently receive as much as R$ 1 million for three years.
 Funding may be extended for an indefinite period of time.
 The selection process is followed up by external partners (for further details, please click on Serrapilheira selection process).

 Beyond providing the resources, the program organizes training courses, workshops, integration events for the researchers such as the Serrapilheira Meet Ups, held annually.
 The goal is to enhance training and to develop the careers of the grantees, as well as creating interdisciplinary cooperation spaces and fostering initiatives to promote diversity in science, science outreach and open science.

-For details on the researchers receiving support, click on this link.
+For details on the researchers receiving support, click on this link (in Portuguese).

 Science Outreach Program

 Starting 2021, the science outreach program will focus support on professional media and journalism initiatives.